bparanj/crystal/programming/iac/docs/provisioner/aws-secrets.md

-To create an EC2 instance from an AMI created by Packer, generate a PEM file (SSH key pair), store the private key in AWS Secrets Manager, and allow customers to access their secrets using their AWS Secret and Access Keys, you would typically follow these steps:
+To create an EC2 instance from an AMI created by Packer, generate a PEM file (SSH key pair), store the private key in AWS Secrets Manager, and allow customers to access their secrets using their AWS Secret and Access Keys, you would  follow these steps:

 ### Step 1: Create the Key Pair and Store the Private Key in AWS Secrets Manager